snok/flake8-type-checking/README.md

 | TC100 | Add 'from \_\_future\_\_ import annotations' import |
 | TC101 | Annotation does not need to be a string literal |

-`TCH200` and `TCH201` manage forward references using string string literals (wrapping the annotation in quotes).
+`TCH200` and `TCH201` manage forward references using string literals (wrapping the annotation in quotes).

 | Code   | Description                                         |